benallred/YouTubeToPlex/readme.md

 By default, the playlist is ordered by upload date.
 This can be disabled by using `--do-not-reorder`

 `dotnet run --project .\YouTubeToPlex\ -- --playlist-id <playlist id> --download-folder <download folder> --do-not-reorder`

+By default, videos are downloaded to the "Season 1" folder.
+This can be overridden by using `--season <number>`

+`dotnet run --project .\YouTubeToPlex\ -- --playlist-id <playlist id> --download-folder <download folder> --season <number>`